“Leadership is influence” by John C. Maxwell.

 - Industry type- The type of the industry has impact on the respective importance of activities.

-- Value system- It includes the value chains of an organisation’s downstream & upstream partners in offering products to end customers.
+- Value system- It includes the value chains of an organisation’s downstream & also upstream partners in offering products to end customers.

 5. Porter’s Four Corner’s Analysis